 When offices are closed, please use the following phone numbers:

-Brighton Customer Service Centre (Bartholomew Square) and Hove Customer Service Centre (Norton Road) are open Monday to Friday from 9am to 4.30pm (except bank holidays).
+Council help desks and Jubilee and Hove libraries and the homelessness help desk at Bartholomew House are open Monday to Friday from 9am to 4.30pm (except bank holidays).
 You can drop in to use self-help computers, scanners and telephones to contact council services.

-If you need additional support to access council services, the customer service advisors will be able to signpost you to get the help that you need.
+If you need additional support to access council services, the staff will be able to signpost you to get the help that you need.

 Recycling and rubbish